 2. Candidate Consent & Lawful Basis

-GDPR requires a lawful basis for processing personal data; video recordings often implicate consent.
+GDPR requires a lawful basis for processing personal data.
+For video recordings, organisations typically rely on consent or legitimate interests.

 Obtain explicit, informed consent from candidates before recording interviews.